Percy Turnbull: Music

-As a composer, Percy Turnbull was influenced by the standard classical repertoire (Mozart, Beethoven, Brahms) he learned as a pianist and taught to his pupils.
+As a composer, Turnbull was influenced by the standard classical repertoire (Mozart, Beethoven, Brahms) he learned as a pianist and taught to his pupils.
 This was tempered by an enthusiasm for the Russian pianist composers Scriabin, Rachmaninov and Medtner, as well as the Francophile influence of Faure and Ravel, and also something of his friend and teacher John Ireland.

-Starting at the RCM he began composing in all forms.
+Starting at the Royal College of Music, he began composing in all forms.
 A string quartet won first prize in the Newcastle Music Tournament and was performed there on 8 February 1923.
 An orchestral Northumbrian Rhapsody for orchestra was first performed by the London Symphony Orchestra at a Patrons' Fund Concert conducted by Sir Adrian Boult in 1925, and the piece was broadcast from London about a year later.
 His most extended instrumental work, the Violin Sonata, also dates from 1925 when it was played by Marie Wilson with Turnbull as pianist at the Royal College of Music.

-But after that he composed mostly piano music and songs with piano accompaniment.
-Few were published in his lifetime, but there are eleven volumes of piano music posthumously published by the Turnbull Memorial Trust, including Seven Character Sketches (1923–1927), a five movement Piano Suite (1925), Six Preludes (1934–41), the Sonatina (1948), Three Winter Pieces (1951) and the Pasticcio on a theme of Mozart (1957).
+After that he composed mostly piano music and songs with piano accompaniment.
+Few were published in his lifetime, but there are eleven volumes of piano music posthumously published by the Turnbull Memorial Trust, including Seven Character Sketches (1923–1927), a five movement Piano Suite (1925), Six Preludes (1934–41), the Sonatina (1948), Three Winter Pieces (1951) and the Pasticcio on a theme of Mozart (1957) – the latter applying the styles of Bach, Beethoven, Schubert, Chopin, Schumann, Brahms, Fauré, Ravel, Delius and Bartok to the original Mozart theme.
 There are also two volumes of songs and partsongs.
-Peter Jacobs performed a selection of the piano music on a CD released in 2000, and a CD of the songs and partsongs followed in 2001.
+Peter Jacobs performed a selection of the piano music on a SOMM CD released in 2000, and a CD of the songs and partsongs followed in 2001.